2020 Federal Income Tax Brackets

-This year is no different.
-Last week, Uncle Sam let us know how much we can expect to pay in taxes next year, based on our income.
+Uncle Sam has let us know how much we can expect to pay in taxes for income earned last year.

-Instead, these 2018 brackets are for the taxes you can expect to pay on any income that you earn in 2018.
-This means that you’ll use these numbers for the taxes that you prepare in the spring of 2019.
+These 2020 brackets are for the taxes you can expect to pay on any income that you earned in 2020.
+This means that you’ll use these numbers for the taxes that you prepare in the spring of 2021.
 Let’s take a look and see what’s new.

 Updated Tax Rates

-The new brackets below outline the taxes that you can expect to pay from January through December of 2018, which you’ll then file in spring 2019.
+The new brackets below outline the taxes that you can expect to pay on income earned in January through December of 2020, which you’ll then file in the spring of 2021.
 You can use them to adjust your withholdings and plan your finances next year (especially if you’re a contract employee or freelancer and need to pay quarterly taxes).

 - Resource – View the different ways you can file your tax return with H&R Block